 6. Turning lies into truths is the superpower of Allyson Hargreeves, aka The Rumor, a character from the graphic novel The Umbrella Academy by My Chemical Romance vocalist Gerard Way.

-Thank you very much to those who stick with me, I really, really enjoyed writing this!
+Thank you very much to those who read it to the end, I really, really enjoyed writing this!
 I don't know if this last chapter became too angsty or overdramatic (I've been watching a lot of tear-jerking soap operas lately, plus heartbreaking real-life stories of people affected by the wrath of the typhoon Ondoy).
 I don't know too, if I've been too involved with this fic because I sort of cried when I killed Quatre, LOL.
 Seriously.
 Tell me what you think!

-The "trivial thing" I'm talking about in chapter 5 is of course the plastic ring.
+I hope you caught all my clues!
+The plastic ring was no just no props.
 Do go back to chapter 3 and the toy ring is there, at the part where Dorothy meets with little Milliardo (some of you may have passed it as, well, something trivial).
-The briefcase switcheroo (and Dorothy's mauve Moleskine notebook) and Pietro from chapter 1, and the drawings from chapter 2 are of course not out of place, unlike what my critiques here at home are always telling me. :P
+The briefcase switcheroo (and Dorothy's Moleskine notebook) and Pietro from chapter 1, and the drawings from chapter 2 are of course not out of place. ;)

 Thanks, everyone!
 It's been fun!